rethinkdb/docs/api/javascript/manipulating-tables/set_write_hook.md

 For simplicity, the write hook function is allowed to return `null` exactly if and only if `newVal` is `null`.
 This is just a safeguard to ensure you don't accidentally turn an insert/update into a deletion, or a deletion into an update.

-If successful, `setWriteHook` will return an object of the following form.
+If successful, `setWriteHook` returns an object of the following form:

 ``` js
 {